antonbabenko/pre-commit-terraform/README.md

 ### terraform_providers_lock

-1. The hook requires Terraform 0.14 or later.
+> **Note**: The hook requires Terraform 0.14 or later.
-2. The hook invokes two operations that can be really slow:
-    * `terraform init` (in case `.terraform` directory is not initialized)
-    * `terraform providers lock`

-    Both operations require downloading data from remote Terraform registries, and not all of that downloaded data or meta-data is currently being cached by Terraform.
+> **Note**: The hook can invoke `terraform providers lock` that can be really slow and requires fetching metadata from remote Terraform registries - not all of that metadata is currently being cached by Terraform.

+1. The hook can work in a few different modes: `only-check-is-current-lockfile-cross-platform` with and without [terraform_validate hook](#terraform_validate) and `always-regenerate-lockfile` - only with terraform_validate hook.

+    * `only-check-is-current-lockfile-cross-platform` without terraform_validate - only checks that lockfile have all required SHAs for all already added to lockfile providers.

+        ```yaml
+        - id: terraform_providers_lock
+          args:
+          - --hook-config=--mode=only-check-is-current-lockfile-cross-platform
+        ```

+    * `only-check-is-current-lockfile-cross-platform` with [terraform_validate hook](#terraform_validate) - make up-to-date lockfile by adding/removing providers and only then check that lockfile has all required SHAs.

+        > **Note**: Next `terraform_validate` flag requires additional dependency to be installed: `jq`.
+Also, it could run another slow and time consuming command - `terraform init`

+        ```yaml
+        - id: terraform_validate
+          args:
+            - --hook-config=--retry-once-with-cleanup=true

+        - id: terraform_providers_lock
+          args:
+          - --hook-config=--mode=only-check-is-current-lockfile-cross-platform
+        ```

+    * `always-regenerate-lockfile` only with [terraform_validate hook](#terraform_validate) - regenerate lockfile from scratch.
+Can be useful for upgrading providers in lockfile to latest versions

+        ```yaml
+        - id: terraform_validate
+          args:
+            - --hook-config=--retry-once-with-cleanup=true
+            - --tf-init-args=-upgrade

+        - id: terraform_providers_lock
+          args:
+          - --hook-config=--mode=always-regenerate-lockfile
+        ```

 3. `terraform_providers_lock` supports custom arguments: